 “When increased climate change is added to this type of weather pattern, the effect is that cloud-making is suppressed.
 This reduction in cloud cover over the land means more sunlight is reaching the surface area and drastically increasing its temperature,” he says.

-Surface temperaturesWhile the subtropics of Australia and South America have a similar weather situation in terms of increasing surface temperatures, to Africa’s experience is more severe because its affected land mass is much bigger the others.
+have a similar weather situation in terms of increasing surface temperatures, to Africa’s experience is more severe because its affected land mass is much bigger the others.

 Currently the average temperature in Africa’s subtropics is 30 degrees.
 Englebrecht said that under a scenario where global temperatures rose by 3 degrees or more, parts of the continent were looking at a future where the average temperature is as high as 36 degrees – with many hotter days as well.